Factors that may increase your chance of hepatitis C include:

 - Darker colored urine

-- Loose, light, or chalky colored stools
+- Loose stools and light or chalky colored stools

 - Abdominal pain